ablomm/ablomm-cpu/docs/assembler/scopes.md

 > This example will not assemble.

 > [!NOTE]
-> There is a mechanism called block exports that allows a value to be referenced from the parent scope, as detailed in the [Imports and Exports document](imports-and-exports.md#block-exports)
+> There is a mechanism called block exports that allows a value to be referenced from the parent scope, as detailed in the [Imports and Exports document](imports-and-exports.md#block-exports).

 ### Block Scoped Imports

-Blocks can contain import statments, in which case the imported identifiers are only valid within that block.
+Blocks can contain import statements, in which case the imported identifiers are only valid within that block.

 For example: